IliaRakhlevski/Classification-of-tools-sounds-using-machine-learning-methods/README.md

 Training Results.html – results of the model training/testing.
 The model training was divided into several trainings.<br/>
 &emsp;&emsp;The results are presented in this file these are the results of the last training.<br/>
 Test Classification Results.html – results of the test audio files classification.<br/>
+In the directory “Data” are found audio files that are used for training/testing.<br/> Each directory contains audio files belong to the specific class:<br/> Drill – 32 files, Hammer – 23 files, Jackhammer – 35 files.<br/>
+In the directory “Test” are found 5 audio files are used for testing.<br/>

 See "Course project.pdf" for the details.<br/>